-The largest and best-known wax anatomical collection, La Specola is part of the Museum of Natural History in Florence and also houses some wonderful taxidermy, including some now extinct specimens and a very questionable-looking hippopotamus.
+The largest and best-known wax anatomical collection, La Specola is part of the Museum of Natural History in Florence and also houses some wonderful taxidermy, including now extinct specimens and a very questionable-looking hippopotamus.

 Of special interest are the wax anatomical Venuses, wax models of naked women posed in old-fashioned semi-erotic poses, but with their rib cages and stomachs pulled open to the world.
 These gutted female forms were a favorite of the Marquis de Sade.

-Clemente Susini’s wax models, painstaking to produce and incredibly fragile, can be seen in only a few other locations throughout the world, including the Semmelweis Museum in Budapest, and the Josephinum in Vienna, and the Wax Anatomy Museum ot University of Cagliari.
+Clemente Susini’s wax models, painstaking to produce and incredibly fragile, can be seen in only a few other locations throughout the world, including the Semmelweis Museum in Budapest, and the Josephinum in Vienna, and the Wax Anatomy Museum at University of Cagliari.

 The overlooked collection is surprisingly empty in the tourist-packed Florence.
 While there, you can also check out its zoological collection.

 Update as of September 2019: The La Specola Museum is closed for refurbishment work and is expected to reopen in the next 18 months.

 Update as of November 2023: The La Specola Museum is now scheduled to reopen on 21st of February 2024.

 The anatomical collection is now only viewable by guided tour.
 Call the museum to reserve a place or book a private group tour.